zzhangjii/learning-library/ospa-library/security/LAB2_IDCS.md

 The following exercise has been developed to showcase IDCS API capabilities.
 This use case involves making API calls to IDCS using a REST client; in this case Postman.
 The Postman collection of relevant REST API calls is provided to each participant.

-### Register a client POSTMAN application in IDCS
+*NOTE: If you don't have POSTMAN installed in your system, please visit [POSTMAN Website](https://www.getpostman.com/products) download and install it following the site instructions.*

-* If you don't have POSTMAN installed in your system, please visit [POSTMAN Website](https://www.getpostman.com/products) download and install it following the site instructions.
+### **DEMO** - Register a client POSTMAN application in IDCS

 *  Navigate to your tenant https://**yourtenant**/ui/v1/adminconsole